Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

      - _Spell Effect_: The spirit can be called upon for assistance but is bound to the item until the binding is broken.
      - Skill roll: **Magic** \+ **Enchanting**

-## **Magical Mechanics**
+## **Magical mechanics**

 Using magic comes with a price.
 Every time a spell or ritual is cast, the caster’s **Spirit** is drained.
 The more powerful the magic, the more it taxes the caster’s Spirit.
-If a character’s **Spirit** reaches zero, they experience **permanent damage** to their maximum Spirit value and may fall into the grip of the **Magic Plague**.
+If a character’s **Spirit** reaches zero, they experience **permanent damage** to their maximum Spirit value and may fall into the grip of the **Magic plague**.
 This condition leaves the character in a weakened state, unable to recover Spirit normally and becoming more susceptible to madness (mind damages).

 - **Essence** plays a role in mitigating this drain.
 The higher a character’s Essence, the less Spirit damage they suffer when casting powerful spells.
-- **Example**: A high-level spell like **Summon Ancient Horror** might cause 30 points of Spirit damage, but a character with high Essence could reduce this by half.
+- **Example**: A high-level spell like **Summon ancient horror** might cause 30 points of Spirit damage, but a character with high Essence could reduce this by half.
 Of course also a higher level in the skill (e.g. sorcery) reduces the cost.

-## **The Magic Plague**
+## **The magic plague**

 The **Magic Plague** is a debilitating condition caused by overusing magic.
 The character becomes physically weak, mentally unstable, and unable to recover their Spirit normally.
 In extreme cases, the character may lose their ability to cast magic altogether or begin to exhibit symptoms of **Corruption**.